vitormrts/sorting-algorithms/README.md

-# sorting-algorithms
+# Search and sort algorithms
-A study about the sorting algorithms.
+A study about the search and sort algorithms.